CrayLabs/SmartSim-Zoo/cheyenne/README.md

 ### 1. launch_distributed_model.py

 Launch a distributed model with OpenMPI through SmartSim.
-This could represent a simulation or other workload that contains the SmartRedis clients and commuicates with the Orchestrator.
+This could represent a simulation or other workload that contains the SmartRedis clients and communicates with the Orchestrator.

-This example runs in an interactive allocation with at least three nodes and 20 processors per node. be sure to include mpiprocs in your allocation.
+This example runs in an interactive allocation with at least three nodes and 20 processors per node.
+Be sure to include mpiprocs in your allocation.

 ```bash